Science & Technology Award International

 2018 theme: Polyunsaturated fatty acid (PUFA) nutrition and related topics

-As in previous years, we have teamed up with ISSFAL to invite nominations for this year’s award, which forms part of DSM’s Bright Science Awards program.
-Nominations were international and open to current PhD students and those who have recently obtained their PhD.
+As in previous years, we teamed up with ISSFAL to invite nominations for this year’s award, which forms part of DSM’s Bright Science Awards program.
+Nominations were open to current PhD students and those who have recently obtained their PhD.

 In 2016 we granted the award to Raphael Chouinard-Watkins for his studies of mechanisms underlying Alzheimer's disease.
 His work helped us to better understand these underlying factors relating to the disease and was highly translational.
 His work was very well presented and he handled questions from all five judges with pointed and clear answers, while adding additional observations and data to the discussion.